-To the problem of inequality one should add the presence of According to the last income expenditure poverty. survey available (Secretaria de Programación y Presupuesto, 1979), in of the households earned a total 1977 around 35% income imputed income from autoconsumption) below (including the prevailing minimum wage.
+To the problem of inequality one should add the presence of poverty.
+According to the last income expenditure survey available (Secretaria de Programación y Presupuesto, 1979), in 1977 around 35% of the households earned a total income (including imputed income from autoconsumption) below the prevailing minimum wage.
 Considering the level attained by the minimum wage at the end of the nineteen seventies (around U\$ 117 per month), one could say that around 35% of the households were below the "poverty line".